 Air India Fleet

 Air India (AI) uses a series of Airbus and Boeing aircraft to serve various destinations across the globe.
-Several of these are wide body aircraft that offer utmost comfort to passengers while traveling to international destinations.
-Any Air India aircraft that’s carrying the President, Vice-President or Prime Minister of India has the call sign of Air India One.
+Several of these are wide body aircrafts that offer utmost comfort to passengers while traveling over long international flight journeys.
+The Air India aircraft that usually carries the President, Vice-President or Prime Minister of India has the call sign of Air India One.

 - eSuper Saver Scheme